pudly/schmopera-hugo/content/articles/hvorostovsky-to-take-a-pause-in-my-operatic-career.md

 ---
-title: Hvorostovsky to take a "pause in my operatic career".
+title: "Hvorostovsky to take a &quot;pause in my operatic career&quot;."
 ---

 On December 8, 2016 the *New York Times* [reported](http://www.nytimes.com/2016/12/08/arts/music/dmitri-hvorostovsky-citing-brain-tumor-withdraws-from-opera.html?_r=0) that Russian baritone (and heartthrob) [Dmitri Hvorostovksy](/scene/people/dmitri-hvorostovsky/) will be withdrawing from operatic performances for the "foreseeable future".